er5995/music-rec/README.md

 Select a mood or type how you're feeling.
 You get a playlist and something to keep you going.

 That's it.
-But the interesting part is what's happening under the hood.
+But the interesting part is what's happening under the hood!

 ---